terzaterza/emblib/README.md

 ## CMake configuration

 ### emblib
-Configuration header file can (should) be provided by creating `emblib_config` target, before adding the emblibcpp subdirectory, with the include directory attached to the target providing the `emblib_config.hpp`.
+Configuration header file can (should) be provided by creating `emblib_config` target, before adding the emblib subdirectory, with the include directory attached to the target providing the `emblib_config.hpp`.
 ```cmake
 # EMBLIB configuration
 add_library(emblib_config INTERFACE)